About the Community Development Block Grant Program

 Upgrades to the neighborhood park was created during a 3-day community design workshop by residents and stakeholders

 To date, 27 houses have been rehabilitated, 24 blighted structures demolished, a 67-unit senior housing apartment complex is fully occupied, and 16 new or replacement homes are complete.
-Plans are underway for the remainder of the infrastructure and an additional 32 homes to be completed in 2010-2011.
 Each of the new homes will be EarthCraft Certified.